 Our $27,000 Vacation to the Maldives for ~$4,300 & How You Can Do It Too: Part 1 – Introduction & Planning

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 Daraius and I used our miles and points to have a fabulous honeymoon in Bora Bora.
 We heard that the Maldives Islands rivaled the beauty and splendor of Bora Bora, so we planned a trip to decide for ourselves!
 The Maldives is known for its luxury resorts, and most resorts have their own private island.
 There are beautiful white sand beaches and crystal clear blue water.
 The islands also have fantastic snorkeling and scuba diving!
 We booked 5 nights using Hilton points at the Conrad Maldives Rangali Island.
 The Conrad Maldives Rangali Island is a 30-minute seaplane ride from Male, the capital of the Maldives.
 We booked this trip to make the most of our Hilton points before the Hilton devaluation last year.

 Our $27,000 Vacation to the Maldives for ~$4,300 & How You Can Do It Too Index:

 - Part 2 – Flights from US to India

 - Part 3 – Flights from India to the Maldives

 - Part 4 – Conrad Airport Lounge and Seaplane Ride

 - Part 5 – The Grounds of the Conrad Rangali Island Hotel (Conrad Rangali Island Base Room)

 - Part 6 – A ~$1,300 per Night Beach Villa for Free

 - Part 7 – Saving ~88% on a $3,000 per Night Overwater Bungalow